JBL Duet BT Wireless On-Ear Headphones for $30

 Please close this dialog and try and again

-It's $10 under our Black Friday mention and the the lowest price we've seen.
-(It's the best deal now by $10.)
+That's $120 off list and the lowest price we could find.
 Buy Now at eBay

-That's the lowest price we could find by $14 today and tied as the best we've seen.
-Buy Now at eBay

-That's $7 off and the best price we could find.
-Buy Now at Harman Audio
+That's $50 off list, making these earphones half-price.
+Buy Now at Macy's

 That's the lowest price we could find by $15.
 Buy Now at eBay